The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: Highlights

 \section{Highlights}

-\begin{itemize} \item Human learners efficiently acquire abstract concepts from limited experience.
-The effort to explain this capacity has fueled debate between proponents of symbolic and connectionist approaches, and motivated proposals for hybrid neuro-symbolic systems. \item A recently emerging approach, that we term the `relational bottleneck’ principle, suggests a novel way to bridge the gap.
-We formulate this in information theoretic terms, and review neural network architectures that implement this principle, displaying rapid learning of relational patterns, and systematic generalization of those patterns to novel inputs. \item The approach may help to explain a diverse set of phenomena, ranging from cognitive development to capacity limits in cognitive function.
-The approach is also consistent with findings from cognitive neuroscience, and may offer a useful general principle for designing more powerful artificial learning systems. \end{itemize}
+\begin{itemize} \item Human learners acquire abstract concepts from limited experience.
+The effort to explain this capacity has fueled debate between symbolic and connectionist approaches, and motivated proposals for neuro-symbolic systems. \item The \textit{relational bottleneck} principle suggests a novel way to bridge the gap.
+By restricting information processing to focus only on relations, the approach encourages abstract symbol-like mechanisms to emerge in neural networks. \item We present an information theoretic formulation, and review neural network architectures that implement the principle, enabling rapid learning and systematic generalization of relational patterns. \item The approach can explain phenomena ranging from the development of numerical abstractions to capacity limits in cognition; is consistent with findings from cognitive neuroscience; and offers a principle for designing more powerful artificial learning systems. \end{itemize}